 The Adventurer is an overnight tour featuring some of the best that Scotland has to offer in just two days.

-Famous for its beauty and elusive monster Nessie, it is possible for you to take an hour long boat trip here, or, if you would prefer, visit the ancient ruins of Urquhart Castle.
+Famous for its beauty and elusive monster Nessie, it is possible for you to take an hour-long boat trip here, or, if you would prefer, visit the ancient ruins of Urquhart Castle.

-Our next stop shall be at the Commando Memorial, an interesting piece of military history and an impressive sculpture.
+- Your next stop shall be at the Commando Memorial, an interesting piece of military history and an impressive sculpture.
 On a clear day, there are dramatic views from here to Ben Nevis, the UK’s highest mountain.

-We then return to Edinburgh, stopping briefly at Killin to view the Falls of Dochart, dramatic river rapids, and maybe have a little refreshment.
+- You then return to Edinburgh, stopping briefly at Killin to view the Falls of Dochart, dramatic river rapids, and maybe have a little refreshment.
 Passing by Doune Castle, Stirling Castle and the Wallace Monument on your way back to your accommodation in Edinburgh.